 Southern Africa's hunger upsurge blamed on climate, COVID-19

-J OHANNESBURG, South Africa (AP) — An estimated 45 million people in southern Africa are food insecure, with the number of people without access to adequate, affordable and nutritious food up 10 per cent from last year, the World Food Programme said yesterday.
+JOHANNESBURG (AP) — An estimated 45 million people in southern Africa are food insecure, with the number of people without access to adequate affordable and nutritious food up 10 per cent from last year, the World Food Program said Monday.

-The novel coronavirus pandemic, coupled with climate change and the struggling economies of several countries, are the main causes of the food insecurity, said international aid organisations in a webinar organised by the Foreign Correspondents Association of Southern Africa.
+The COVID-19 pandemic, coupled with climate change and the struggling economies of several countries, are the main causes of the food insecurity, said international aid organizations in a webinar organised by the Foreign Correspondents Association of Southern Africa.

-Zimbabwe is the worst- affected country, with its number of food insecure people expected to reach 8.6 million by the end of this year, World Food Programme director in southern Africa Lola Castro said.
+Zimbabwe is the worst affected country, with its number of food insecure people expected to reach 8.6 million by the end of this year, World Food Program director in southern Africa, Lola Castro, said.

 "We are going to see levels of food insecurity that we have never seen for many years," in 13 of the region's 16 countries, Castro said.